Bye-Bye Razor Burn And Bumps

 Razor burn is the worst.
 You know those painful, red bumps that sometimes appear after you shave?
 Sadly, some of us are just more prone to this nasty little rash.
 These simple steps can help prevent red bumps after shaving and ensure that you’re pampering your ultra-sensitive skin.

-Most people know to moisturize after shaving, but I actually recommend slathering yourself in some body lotion before you shave as well.
+Most people know to use body lotion after shaving, but slathering yourself in moisturizer before you shave can help as well.
 Razor burn occurs when the blade chafes the top layer of skin as it’s skimming along.
 By moisturizing before you shave, you add a protective layer of emollients that cushions the friction between your skin and the razor.
-It goes without saying that razor burn is worse when you’re using a dull blade, so make sure to keep it sharp!
+Try a lightweight moisturizer like our HYDRATING BODY SERUM that is loaded with cushiony moisturizers like jojoba esters.

 Give yourself at least 5 minutes in the shower before you reach for your razor.
 Hair that’s been softened with warm water is easier for the blade to shave than dry hair.
 Plus, your skin has had the chance to absorb some moisture if you let it steam before you shave.

 Most people who suffer from chronic razor burn find that shaving foams fall short.
 Many versions simply don’t contain enough emollients to really protect the skin.
 Instead, try a foaming gel, which is generally richer than plain foam.
 Some people also swear by a thick layer of hair conditioner.
 Hair conditioner contains oils and silicones that can help protect skin.
 Just remember that the more emollient your products, the more often you need to rinse the blade to prevent dulling build-up.